Lucas-XoX/portfolio-project-main/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 <!-- TODO: briefly argue your choice of design or design something
 new; then delete this comment -->
+Chosen Component: Minimalist To-Do List System
+I have chosen the Minimalist To-Do List System from my brainstorming session.
+The reasons for selecting this component are as follows:

+Practicality – A to-do list is a widely used tool that applies to both personal and professional settings.
+Feasibility – The core functions (adding, removing, and marking tasks as complete) are relatively simple to implement, making it a suitable MVP candidate.
+Expandability – Future versions can introduce prioritization, categorization, cloud storage, and collaboration features.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my